-The strategic management course made use of a number of case studies, including several short cases of less than a thousand words.
-Cases were generally used as part of a class to develop understanding of situations, concepts and techniques.
-The class session typically included a brief period of small group discussion before discussion by the whole class.
+The strategic management course made use of a number of case studies, including several short cases.
+Cases were generally used to develop understanding of situations, concepts and techniques.
 The course also included several decision orientated cases sessions in which students were asked to diagnose problems and propose options and recommendations.
 These exercises were group-based and included presentations.